 “Glad All Over,” a defining anthem of the British Invasion, showcases the infectious energy and celebratory spirit that propelled The Dave Clark Five to international stardom.

-Written by Dave Clark and Mike Smith, the track’s stomping beat and crowd-pleasing chorus secured its place among the most iconic works of classic rock artists from the 1960s.
+Written by Dave Clark and Mike Smith, the track’s stomping beat and crowd-pleasing chorus secured its place among the most iconic works of Ike & Tina Turner’s “River Deep – Mountain High”.

 - Writers: Dave Clark and Mike Smith